DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

    digests.
 4. Manually merge the verified release commit to `master`.
 5. Create the annotated `1.1.0` tag on that exact merged commit.
-6. Publish audited CPU and Jetson Wheels to PyPI.
+6. Publish audited CPU and AArch64 Vulkan Wheels to PyPI.
 7. Create the non-prerelease GitHub Release and upload the verified Rockchip Wheels, the cleared A733 Wheel, and `CHECKSUMS.txt`.
 8. Download the public stable assets and repeat the clean-install smoke test.